 December 13, 2006

-That’s right, Real life honest-to-goodness bums.
+That’s right, Real life honest-to-goodness (rather apparent) homeless men.
 The picture is hopelessly blurry because I didn’t want to set off the flash and I didn’t want to take the time to set up a proper shot – lest I be caught doing so.
-The guy on the left was quiet but the guy on the right was suffering from dementia and was yapping away.
-At least they were trying to get an education though, right?
+The guy on the left was quiet but the guy on the right was suffering from some form of dementia and was yapping away.

 I was immediately confronted with a most difficult decision: